redis/ioredis/README.md

     at node.js:799:3
 ```

-This time the stack tells you that the error happens on the third line in your code, pretty sweet!
+This time the stack tells you that the error happens on the third line in your code.
+Pretty sweet!
 However, it would decrease the performance significantly to optimize the error stack.
 So by
-default this option is disabled and can be only used for debug purpose.
-You **shouldn't** use this feature in production environment.
+default, this option is disabled and can only be used for debugging purposes.
+You **shouldn't** use this feature in a production environment.

-If you want to catch all unhandled errors without decrease performance, there's another way:
+If you want to catch all unhandled errors without decreased performance, there's another way:

 ```javascript
 var Redis = require('ioredis');